-Welcome to the website for the South West branch of the BCS (British Computer Society).
+Welcome to the website for the South West branch of BCS, the Chartered Institute for IT.
 This is one of the largest geographical branches covering all of Devon and Cornwall, specifically the postal codes EX, PL, TQ, TR.
 The Branch has about 1000 members.

 Our monthly meetings are generally held between October and May.
 Events are usually held in either Plymouth or Exeter, there is no charge (unless indicated) and everyone is welcome.

 Thinking of getting chartered can seem daunting, but becoming Chartered IT Practitioner (CITP) can take you to a new level of recognition both with your peers and industry.
 It demonstrates: You are an expert in your field or specialism You have an extensive knowledge across the breadth of IT You have integrity and strong business acumen You follow a code of conduct and uphold best practice You are committed to your profession Demonstrates trusted competence

 The presenter, Margaret Ajibode is a Chartered Engineer, CEng, CITP and a fellow of the BCS, she is a founder of Obatec, an IT consultancy business and also a STEM ambassador and is a Judge and moderator at the annual National Big Bang Competition, she is also the Chief Judge at both the South East and London Big Bang regional competition too.